AMA Kit FAQs

 - Q: Does the Alexa app have to be open and in the foreground when I use my accessory?

-- No, you don't the Alexa app open after you have linked Alexa to your accessory.
+- No, the Alexa app doesn't need to be open after you have linked Alexa to your accessory.
 For Android, the Alexa app always runs in the background if you have enabled this option; for iOS, the app runs when active communication occurs between your accessory and phone.